What is a marine heatwave?

 What are the latest conditions?

-The current heatwave forecast (https://psl.noaa.gov/marine-heatwaves/) suggests NEP24A will continue to decline in size and strength over the fall in nearshore regions, following the spatiotemporal pattern described above.
-The El Niño forecast suggests that a weak La Niña is likely to emerge in October-December 2024 and persist through January-March 2025 (see https://www.cpc.ncep.noaa.gov/products/analysis_monitoring/enso_advisory/ensodisc.shtml).
+The current heatwave forecast (https://psl.noaa.gov/marine-heatwaves/) suggests NEP24A may continue for the next several months (in the south-central to eastern portion of the region).
+The El Niño forecast suggests that the La Niña watch status is likely to persist for several more months (see https://www.cpc.ncep.noaa.gov/products/analysis_monitoring/enso_advisory/ensodisc.shtml).
 We will continue to monitor the area, duration, and coastal proximity of surface water temperatures for these features in the northeast Pacific and communicate with other researchers and policy-makers to understand the array of possible West Coast impacts.

 View new and ongoing analyses highlighting regional conditions associated with individual west coast National Marine Sanctuaries and states (Washington, Oregon, and northern, central, and southern California).